camisatx/pySecMaster/README.md

 ### Retrieve Database Values
   1. To retrieve the data from the PostgreSQL database, open the `pySecMaster/pySecMaster/query_data.py` [file](https://github.com/camisatx/pySecMaster/blob/master/pySecMaster/query_data.py) in a code editor (Vim, PyCharm, Sublime, etc.)

-  2. Navigate to the query options (**lines 207 - 217**): change any of the options within this section to alter the query.
+  2. Navigate to the query options (**lines 242 - 250**): change any of the options within this section to alter the query.
 Be aware that certain variables may be ignored depending on what type of query is run (i.e. minute data only comes from Google Finance).
 It is possible to retrieve very specific data by writing a custom SQL query.
+This file also includes a price adjustment calculation, which calculates the correct historical adjusted prices based on the dividend and splits.
 By default the data is returned as a pandas DataFrame, which can be manipulated to any format (visual, CSV, JSON, chart, etc.), or even sent to another file for further processing.

   3. You can now save and run `python pySecMaster/pySecMaster/query_data.py`